 In late August, the looks of my dried-out garden often tempts me to throw in the trowel.
 That is to say, cut down all the used-up stems or turn a blind eye to the whole debacle.
 But that would be a shame with so many late-summer flowers now coming into bloom.
 It just takes a little advance planning (and some careful pruning) and you can have a garden that keeps flowering all the way until fall.
 Continue reading →

 For many Americans, the 4th of July is a time to fly the flag and dress in patriotic colors.
 But for gardeners, the fireworks start early as red, white and blue flowers begin taking shape in summer gardens.
-As nature’s palette changes from pastels to brights, white dons a crisp new uniform, red climbs from pink-tinged to bright and blue, well, that tends to be a different story, so please see below.
+As nature’s palette turns from pastels to brights, white never looked crisper, nor red so fiery-hot.
+Blue, well, that’s a different story, so please see below.
 Continue reading →

 A spring garden brings renewed hope in all things growing